MODFLOW-USGS/modflow6/CONTRIBUTING.md

  - [Commit Message Guidelines](#commit)

 ## <a name="coc"></a> Code of Conduct
 Help us keep MODFLOW 6 open and inclusive.
-Please read and follow our [Code of Conduct][coc].
+Please read and follow our [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## <a name="question"></a> Got a Question or Problem?